Mind Hub Guide: Focus, Identity, and High-Performance Thinking

 "Most people try to fix outcomes.
 But outcomes are merely the data points produced by systems.
 When you understand the system, change becomes inevitable."

-Tags: focus, identity, performance, behavioral science, cognitive systems, decision making, Mind Hub Core
+Tags: focus, identity, performance, behavioral science, cognitive systems

 Comments